7 Money Issues That Didn’t Exist 50 Years Ago

 In 1970, health care spending totaled $74.1 billion in 1970, and by 2019 the costs skyrocketed to a whopping $3.8 trillion, according to the Peterson Center on Healthcare.
 “The cost of healthcare for a hypothetical American family of four covered by an average employer-sponsored preferred provider organization (PPO) plan is $28,256,” according to the Milliman Medical Index.

-The average federal student loan debt is $36,510 per borrower in 2022, an increase of 326% since 1970 after adjusting for inflation, the average student loan debt at graduation, according to the Education Data website.
+The average federal student loan debt is $36,510 per borrower in 2022, an increase of 326% since 1970 after adjusting for inflation, according to the Education Data website.

 According to the Consumer Price Index calculator for U.S. Bureau of Labor Statistics, $100 in January 1970 is worth $723.72 due to inflation.

-CNBC reported, “Prices that producers get for final demand goods and services surged in August at their highest annual rate since at least 2010, the Labor Department.”
-Adding, “The data comes amid heightened inflation fears fed by supply chain issues, a shortage of various consumer and producer goods and heightened demand related to the Covid-19 pandemic.”
+CNBC reported, “Prices that producers get for final demand goods and services surged in August at their highest annual rate since at least 2010,” adding, “The data comes amid heightened inflation fears fed by supply chain issues, a shortage of various consumer and producer goods and heightened demand related to the Covid-19 pandemic.”

 In August of 2021, the core personal consumption expenditures price index (PCE) tied the highest level in roughly 30 years.